jaalto/project--restricted-shell-rbash/README.rst

 <http://www.gnu.org/s/bash/manual/html_node/The-Restricted-Shell.html>.
 What is left to do is to provide a small set of configuration files to go with the account.
-The concept is pretty straight forward but it is tedious to type all the commadns.
+The concept is pretty straight forward but it is tedious to type all the commands.
 This project automates the steps to:

 1. Create user account, if not yet exists.
 Set's shell to ``rbash``